zoonk/handbook/how-we-work/managing-projects.md

 # How we manage projects

 We use GitHub to manage our projects and tasks.
-The [projects page](https://github.com/orgs/zoonk/projects/11) lists all issues we're currently working on.
+The [project page](https://github.com/orgs/zoonk/projects/11) lists all issues we're currently working on.
-It has tasks that need to be done.
 We value [ownership](../about/values.md#ownership).
 Therefore, it's up to us to pick a project or task we'd like to work on.
 We don't expect others to tell us what to do.